All ideas are made of other ideas

-If you want ideas, you have to start by breaking existing ideas down into smaller ones.
+If you want to find new ideas, start by breaking existing ideas down into smaller ones.
 Only then can you see how to build your own.

 It’s a little mantra you can say: Ideas are made of other ideas.

 No genius invented their parents.
 No legend created the idea of art or language.
 Mozart didn’t invent the piano and Picasso didn’t invent paint.
 We have always borrowed, reused, stolen and stood on the shoulders of ideas that came before us and we always will.

 It’s impossible to find any idea that can’t be broken down into smaller ideas.
 Pick a song, an invention, a philosophy… they are all recombinations of other ideas.
 Sometimes the grandest ideas, once you ditch the romance, are the easiest to dissect.
 Until you can see the fact that all ideas are made of other ideas as an immutable law, you’re unlikely to create, since you see ideas in the world as fixed when in truth they are always in motion.